 In 2019, Netflix spent over $500 million for the global streaming rights to broadcast Seinfeld from 2021 through to 2026.
 This propelled the show to a whole new generation of audiences.

 Seinfeld is considered a unique sitcom in how it deviated from the traditional rules of the time, rejecting the classic three-act story in favour of a faster-paced multi-story structure.
+It was essentially written in a different key, focusing on - and amplifying - the minutiae of daily life, and earning its reputation as the show about nothing.

 Seinfeld sidestepped sentimentality as well as the pursuit of resolution.
 With its mantra of no hugging*, no learning the lead characters were insecure and entertainingly flawed, lacking any desire or capability for personal growth when faced with the slightest adversity or annoyance, and especially in their romantic encounters.